saturnlighting/literature-review/README.md

 risk of fatality and severe injury decreased significantly, especially in crashes that involved pedestrians and bicycles, head-on crashes, and angle crashes (Wei et al. 2016).

+Nabavi Niaki et al. (2016) found that an increase in road lighting was associated with more bicycle and pedestrian accidents, which might have been explained by the decision to add or increase the amount of lighting at locations in which accidents occurred.

+Alcohol consumption.
+The proportion of seriously injured cyclists who have been drinking is highest in early morning darkness and has strongly increased over the last decades (Twisk and Reurings 2013).

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>